shino369/Frontend_Technical_Assessment/README.md

 ### `Assumptions`

-I assumed that record after submit can be amended, i.e. date/timeslot, and the API scheme also stated that it accept the fields, but as a result only confirmed/cancelled can be changed.\
+I first assumed that record after submit can be amended, i.e. date/timeslot, and the API scheme also stated that it accept the fields, but actually only confirmed/cancelled can be changed.\
-And the list cannot be sorted by created time.
+And the record list is not sorted by created time.
+So after making a new appointment the new record appear in a strange position.
+I need to sort it manually.

-Also for the available timeslot, for example 09:50 - 19:50 (you use 9.50 - 19.50 though), 19:00 seems to be a reasonable time but server reject it.\
+For the available timeslot, for example 09:50 - 19:50 (you use 9.50 - 19.50 though), 19:00 seems to be a reasonable time but server reject it.\
 And don't know why it accept numberic (e.g. 18) instead of string (e.g. "18:00")